Stochasticity & Predictability in Terrestrial Planet Formation: N-Body Methods, Initial Conditions

 \subsection{\textsc{Genga}}

 \textsc{Genga} \citep{2014ApJ...796...23G} is a hybrid symplectic integrator similar to \textsc{Mercury} \citep{1999MNRAS.304..793C}, but running in parallel on Graphics Processing Units (GPUs).
 The integration scheme treats gravitational interactions between bodies as perturbations of their Keplerian orbits. \textsc{Genga} uses democratic coordinates (heliocentric positions, barycentric velocities) \citep{1998AJ....116.2067D}.
 This allows the code to separate close encounter pairs from the rest of the system, and integrate them separately with a direct N-Body integrator up to machine precision.
 Outside of close encounters, the bodies are integrated with a symplectic integrator.
 The hybrid symplectic integrator has excellent energy conservation over a large number of orbits.
 Accelerations between bodies are computed directly.
-This requires $\mathcal{O}(N^2)$ operations, which is more efficiently calculated on a GPU and is more accurate than a tree-based method. \textsc{Genga} supports the same analytical gas disk as \textsc{Pkdgrav}.
+This requires $\mathcal{O}(N^2)$ operations, which is more efficiently calculated on a GPU and is more accurate than a tree-based method. \textsc{Genga} supports an analytical gas disk model inherited from a patched version of \textsc{Pkdgrav} \citep{2001PhDT........21S,2010Icar..207..517M} which we describe in Section \ref{ssec:ic}.
 The code is available online.\footnote{\url{https://bitbucket.org/sigrimm/genga}}